 Reynolds argued that he was following the dictates of his faith, a right reserved to him under the free exercise clause.

-The case reached to Supeme Court, which asserted: “Congress was deprived of all legislative power over mere opinion, but was left free to reach actions which were in violation of social duties or subversive of the good order.”
+The case reached to Supreme Court, which asserted: “Congress was deprived of all legislative power over mere opinion, but was left free to reach actions which were in violation of social duties or subversive of the good order.”

 The distinction between opinions (or beliefs) and actions (or practices) became the centerpiece for several future religion cases.